 Composite Character: Sunset Shimmer has similarities with several antagonists from the original show.
 She was once close to Celestia and is beaten by the Elements of Harmony like Nightmare Moon, is a smug Evil Counterpart to Twilight Sparkle like Trixie, drives the Mane Six apart like Discord, attempts to discredit Twilight like Queen Chrysalis, and using magic to enslave the school in a manner similar to how King Sombra took over the Crystal Empire.

-The CMC upload a video of them singing the same song from "The Show Stoppers" onto an Expy of YouTube.
+The Crusaders upload a video of them singing the same song as the CMC from "The Show Stoppers" onto YouTube.
 Cheerilee moves to cut the volume right before the last word of the lyric "When you're a younger pony..."

 When the girls rally together to fix the messed-up gym, Fluttershy lets out a faint "Yay!"